AI Summary

 - Google reCAPTCHA

-For sitewide anti-spam coverage, we’d say combining WPForms and Akismet would be a superb idea.
+For sitewide coverage, combining WPForms and Akismet is the approach I’d recommend.

 Frequently Asked Questions About WordPress Anti-Spam Plugins

-Here are some of the most common questions our support team receives about anti-spam plugins for WordPress:
+Here are some of the most common questions WordPress users ask about anti-spam plugins.

 Do I really need an anti-spam plugin for WordPress?

 Yes.
-Even new or small WordPress sites are targeted by spam bots.
-Without protection, you may see fake comments, junk contact form submissions, or even malicious user registrations.
-Anti-spam plugins automatically filter these out, saving you time and keeping your site secure.
+Even new or small WordPress sites get targeted by spam bots.
+Without protection, you may see fake comments, junk contact form submissions, or malicious user registrations.
+Anti-spam plugins filter these out automatically, saving you time and keeping your site secure.

 Can I block spam without using a plugin?

-You can reduce spam with manual methods like turning off comments, moderating submissions, or using built-in discussion settings in WordPress.
-However, these require constant attention.
-An anti-spam plugin automates the process, making it much more efficient.
+You can reduce spam with manual methods like turning off comments, moderating submissions, or using WordPress’s built-in discussion settings.
+But these need constant attention.
+An anti-spam plugin automates the process and is far more efficient.

 What’s the difference between CAPTCHA and other spam filters?